HarshGandhi2111/HarshGandhi_AIML_Assessment/Model/README.md

 - Cost prediction tasks in supply chain management.
 - Business analytics for manufacturing and production planning.
 - Enhancing decision-making processes related to sourcing and procurement.

+## Notes
+- The model's performance depends on the similarity of the new data to the data on which it was trained.
+- It is recommended to validate the model's predictions against known outcomes before using it for critical business decisions.